-- Locating security threats in the relevant IT systems in the course of processing personal data. - Processing personal data in specific IT systems that employ appropriate protections for personal data and have passed assessment procedures. - Assessing security measures' effectiveness before implementation. - Recording any computer media that contains personal data. - Applying different certified methods of protection of personal data (including encryption). - Detecting unauthorized access to personal data. - Restoring personal data that has been modified or destroyed due to unauthorized access. - Adopting rules governing: - · access to personal data being processed in the relevant IT systems; and - registration and recording of all actions related to personal data in the relevant IT systems. - Exercising control over security measures regarding personal data.
+- Locating security threats in the relevant IT systems while processing personal data. - Processing personal data in specific IT systems that employ appropriate protections for personal data and have passed assessment procedures. - Assessing security measures' effectiveness before implementation. - Recording any computer media that contains personal data. - Applying different certified methods of protection of personal data (including encryption). - Detecting unauthorized access to personal data. - Restoring personal data that has been modified or destroyed due to unauthorized access. - Adopting rules governing: - access to personal data being processed in the relevant IT systems; and - registration and recording of all actions related to personal data in the relevant IT systems. - Exercising control over security measures regarding personal data.

-Biometric data is subject to specific additional security requirements, including those set by the Resolution No. 512 of July 6, 2008 of the Government of the Russian Federation on Approval of the Requirements for Material Carriers of Biometric Personal Data and Technologies for Storing Such Data Outside of Information Systems of Personal Data.
+Biometric data must be used or stored on removable media that support protective technologies, such as encryption (Article 19(10), Personal Data Law).
+Biometric data is also subject to specific additional security requirements set by Resolution No. 512 of July 6, 2008 of the Government of the Russian Federation on Approval of the Requirements for Material Carriers of Biometric Personal Data and Technologies for Storing Such Data Outside of Information Systems of Personal Data.